sonniebailey/sonniebailey.github.io/about-content copy.md

 This service consists of two three-hour discussions, within approximately one week of each other, followed by one or more emails, providing a high-level overview of what we discussed during each of the meetings.

+More information about Fairhaven Wealth's service is below.
+But first, I should take about price.

 ### How much does this service cost?

 $6,000 including GST, assuming the service meets or exceeds your expectations.

 We charge on a "5-star payment policy", which limits your risk if the service doesn't meet your expectations.

-### What is Fairhaven Wealth's 5-star payment policy?
+#### What is Fairhaven Wealth's 5-star payment policy?

 If you engage Fairhaven Wealth, the first $1,000 needs to be paid upfront, before the first conversation.